goatedroot/ctf-writeups/picoctf/writeups/noted.md

 the "Others" permission is `3 = Write + Execute, NO Read` — so to go to `../index.html` it first needs to list the files in `/templates/errors` on which it has no listing permission

-also even when we try to put server side templates in our html files, it would not execute as the files are stored in `static/` dir. templates only execute in the templates dir
+also even when we try to put server side templates in our html files, it was not executing as the files are stored in `static/` dir.
+Templates only execute when placed in the templates directory as by default, flask only looks for templates in the templates/ directory

 ---